 What do learners need to learn?
+Skills

+Plans appropriate communication media to be used for identified stakeholders EC2

+that considers the: EC3

+audience of the message EC4

+purpose of the communication DC1

+delivery method of the message being communicated.
+DC2

+DC3

-Plans appropriate communication media to be used for identified stakehold that considers the: audience of the message purpose of the communication Skills EC2 EC3 EC4 DC1 delivery method of the message being communicated.
-DC2 DC3 Uses a range of communication media types and techniques, selected appropriately for communicating messages on business improvements to a range of different stakeholders.
-The type of communication used is consist with stakeholder maps and engagement plans.
+Uses a range of communication media types and techniques, selected

+appropriately for communicating messages on business improvements to a range of different stakeholders.
+The type of communication used is consistent

+with stakeholder maps and engagement plans.